 Oregon has a long history of leadership when it comes to recycling and reducing waste.
-Metro is in a unique position to support innovation in the local garbage and recycling economy and help businesses succeed.
+Metro is in a unique position to invest in and support innovation in the local reuse and recycling economy and help businesses succeed.

-In December 2017, the Metro Council created an Investment and Innovation grant program intended to support for-profit businesses and nonprofit organizations involved in reducing waste through reusing, recycling, composting or making energy from the stuff that is discarded in greater Portland.
-The main goal of the program is to strengthen local efforts to reduce waste while helping foster economic opportunities for people who have historically been left out of the garbage and recycling system, particularly communities of color.
+In December 2017, the Metro Council created the Investment and Innovation grant program to support for-profit businesses and nonprofit organizations involved in reducing waste through reusing, recycling, composting or making energy from the stuff that is discarded in the greater Portland area.
+The main goal of the program is to strengthen local efforts to reduce waste, make better use of the waste that is produced, and help foster economic opportunities for people who have historically been left out of the garbage and recycling system, particularly communities of color.

-- offering grants to for-profit businesses and nonprofit organizations involved in reducing, reusing, recycling, composting or recovering energy from greater Portland’s discarded materials
+- Offer grants to for-profit businesses and non-profit organizations involved in reducing, reusing, recycling, composting or recovering energy from the greater Portland area’s discarded materials

-- a focus on strengthening the greater Portland area’s garbage and recycling system and advancing Metro’s diversity, equity and inclusion efforts
+- Focus on strengthening the greater Portland area’s reuse and recycling system and advancing Metro’s diversity, equity and inclusion efforts

-- providing up to $3 million a year, supporting two types of grants:
+- Provide up to $3 million a year, supporting two types of grants:

-- grants to be awarded through a competitive solicitation process and recommended by a review committee consisting of representatives from Metro, local governments, and the public
+- Award grants through a competitive solicitation process and recommendations by a review committee consisting of representatives from Metro, local governments, and the public

-- annual reports on the program’s activities to be presented to the Metro Council with a full program review at the end of the initial three-year period
+- Produce annual reports on the program’s activities with a full program review at the end of the initial three-year period

-- grant awards be matched with other cash or in-kind contributions
+- Require that grant awards be matched with cash or in-kind contributions from the recipient